Dechrissen/poke-solus-rgb/README.md

 8. Exclusive Solus sprite set (a collection of the developer's favorites)
 9. Some bugs/oversights from vanilla are fixed (Ghost is now super effective against Psychic, Focus Energy no longer quarters critical hit chance, etc.)

-For a detailed look at _all_ the changes, check out the [Feature Log][featurelog].
+For a detailed look at _all_ the changes, check out the [feature log][featurelog].

 ## Versions

 There are three versions of this romhack: _Solus Red_, _Solus Green_, and _Solus Blue_.
 The differences between versions are solely cosmetic (palettes, title screen text, etc.), as this project consolidates any of the meaningful version-specific differences that existed across versions, such as Pokémon availability.
 Check [here][versiondifferences] for a complete list of version differences.

 _Note_: If played on Game Boy Color, _Solus Green_ uses the GBC's built-in green "duochrome" palette.
-This is the same one which was used by the Japanese release of Pokémon Green Version.
+This is the same one which is used by the Japanese release of Pokémon Green Version.

 ## Installation